vincebourg/testAngularKata/README.md

  ## Play with the interface
  There is a 'Counter' Tab.
 In this tab you can find a counter that counts.
-Clicking 'increment' adds a clock based on the counter.
+Clicking 'Increment' adds a clock based on the counter.

  ## Analyse the existing code
   - In the code there is a clock.Service.ts that provides a clock$.